Meet our people

 Read Christine's story

-I joined DPC in July 2008 to take up the new role of Director of the Executive Correspondence Unit (ECU).
+I joined DPC in July 2008 to take up the role of Director of the Executive Correspondence Unit (ECU).
 I came to the department from a similar role in the Department of Education and Training.

 Read Mary's story